ecadlabs/taquito/packages/taquito-michelson-encoder/README.md

 [![pkgsign status](https://us-central1-pkgsign.cloudfunctions.net/pkgsign-badge?name=@taquito/michelson-encoder&expectedIdentity=jevonearth)](https://github.com/RedpointGames/pkgsign)

-# Tezos TS Michelson Encoder package
+# Taquito Michelson Encoder package

+> Our current smart contract abstraction feature is currently in preview.
+It's API is not final, and it may not cover every use case (yet).
+We will greatly appreciate any feedback on this feature.

 `@taquito/michelson-encoder` converts michelson data and types into convenient JS/TS objects.